Skip navigation

 Applicants may be asked to provide contact details of personal references in the community.

-Depending on restrictions relating to COVID-19, training will be held online or at the Victorian Trades Hall Council in Carlton, Melbourne.
+Training will be held through a combination of online and in-person sessions at the Victorian Trades Hall Council in Carlton, Melbourne.

 Florence Dato (Community Organiser)